-- The Edelweiss is a symbol of love, as well as the name of an Austrian brewery.
+- The Edelweiss is a symbol of love and the name of an Austrian brewery.

 - Edelweiss is used in the cosmetics industry for its anti-UV properties, and scientists have discovered that the plant also includes compounds that are useful to human skin.

-- For stomach pain, traditional herbal formulas recommend steeping the leaves and flowers in tea.
+- Traditional herbal formulas recommend steeping the leaves and flowers in tea for stomach pain.

-Edelweiss is a flower that is not something which has to have an occasion to give someone.
-Instead, it can be given at any time when you feel grateful or love towards someone.
+Edelweiss is a flower that is not something that has to have an occasion to give someone.
+Instead, it can be given whenever you feel grateful or love towards someone.
 Originally, this flower symbolizes love and devotion.

-If you know someone who has an interest in medicinal plants, this could be a good gift for those people as well.
+If you know someone interested in medicinal plants, this could also be a good gift for those people.
 What makes the edelweiss flower so wonderful and unique is how well it can fit into any gardening space and add a unique touch to any place.

-Before picking this flower for gifting it to anyone, do make sure there aren’t restrictions in the area as I have mentioned earlier, it is illegal in some areas to pick these flowers.
+Before picking this flower for gifting to anyone, make sure there aren’t restrictions in the area; as mentioned earlier, it is illegal in some areas to pick these flowers.

 The edelweiss flower is highly regarded in several regions of the world, and picking it is restricted.
 They are extremely valuable to the areas that are experiencing the same expansion.